duneroadrunner/SaferCPlusPlus/README.md

     }

 ### Safely passing parameters by reference
-As has been shown, you can use [registered pointers](#registered-pointers), [reference counting pointers](#reference-counting-pointers) and [scope pointers](#scope-pointers) to safely pass parameters by reference.
-(Well, scope pointers aren't completely safe yet, but "safer" anyway.)
-If you're writing a function for general use, we recommend that you "templatize" the function so that it can accept any type of pointer.
-This is demonstrated in the [TRefCountingOfRegisteredPointer](#trefcountingofregisteredpointer) usage example.
-Or you can read an article about it [here](http://www.codeproject.com/Articles/1093894/How-To-Safely-Pass-Parameters-By-Reference-in-Cplu).
-If for some reason you can't or don't want to templatize the function, but still want to give the caller some flexibility in terms of pointer reference parameters then you can use a [poly pointer](#poly-pointers).
+As has been shown, you can use [registered pointers](#registered-pointers), [reference counting pointers](#reference-counting-pointers), [scope pointers](#scope-pointers) and/or various iterators to safely pass parameters by reference.
+When writing a function for general use that takes parameters by reference, you can either require a specific (safe) reference type for its reference parameters, or allow the caller some flexibility as to which reference type they use.

+One way to allow your function to accept any reference type is to make your function into a function template.
+The benefits of this approach are that it requires no extra run-time overhead, and it intrinsically supports legacy (unsafe, native) pointer types when needed.
+This approach is demonstrated in the [TRefCountingOfRegisteredPointer](#trefcountingofregisteredpointer) usage example.
+Or you can read a slightly out-of-date article about it [here](http://www.codeproject.com/Articles/1093894/How-To-Safely-Pass-Parameters-By-Reference-in-Cplu).

+Another option is to use [poly pointers](#poly-pointers) instead.
+They can also enable your function to accept a variety of reference types, without "templatizing" your function, but with a small run-time overhead.

+Another choice is to require that reference parameters be passed using scope pointers.
+This approach, by default, has no more run-time overhead than using native pointers/references.
+And note that scope pointers can be obtained from reference counting pointers and pointers to shared objects (using [make_xscope_strong_pointer_store()](#make_xscope_strong_pointer_store)), but not registered pointers.
+And legacy (native) pointers would not be supported either.
+Generally, you would use scope pointer parameters in cases where you are adopting a "scopecentric" style of programming (similar to the Rust language), and trying to avoid use of (unsafe) legacy elements.

 And of course the library remains perfectly compatible with (the less safe) traditional C++ references if you prefer.

 ### Asynchronously shared objects